Rural Homes

 Safety and Compliance

 Carbon monoxide detectors became mandatory in every room containing fixed combustion appliances under the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022.
-This includes all gas, oil and LPG boilers, wood stoves, and open fires.
+This covers all gas, oil and LPG boilers, wood stoves, and open fires.
 Detectors must meet BS 50291 standards, positioned at head height 1-3 metres from combustion sources.

 Lighting Design and Emergency Backup